After treatment for children’s cancer

 Difficulty in getting back to normal

 Adjusting to life after cancer treatment can be hard at first.
 Other people might not understand what you or your child has been through.
-You or they may feel guilty that you are not as happy as people expect or feel isolated if you find it hard to get back to everyday activities.
-It may help to stay in touch with your child's medical team and the people you met during treatment, who understand what you’re going through.
+You may feel guilty that you are not as happy as people expect or you may feel isolated if you find it hard to get back to everyday activities.
+It may help to stay in touch with your child's medical team and the people you met during treatment who understand what you’re going through.
 Trying to explain to friends and family that you are still adjusting will help them to understand your feelings and should reduce the pressure on you and your child.

 Getting back to everyday life